 Software security analysis of web applications: Program analysis has a long history of being used for finding security bugs in web applications.
-Static analysis has been advocated for PHP, Java, and other languages [18, 40, 14, 13].
-Multiple runtime analysis systems for information flow tracking have also been proposed [21, 10, 25, 27].
+Static analysis has been advocated for PHP, Java, and other languages [17, 18, 22, 47].
+Multiple run-time analysis systems for information flow tracking have also been proposed [11, 25, 29, 31].

-Automating placement: Most recently, we have seen increased interest in automating security-critical decisions for the developer [32, 39].
-The use of security type system for enforcing correctness is another case of cooperating with the developer to achieve better code quality and correctness guarantees [29].
+Automating placement: Most recently, we have seen increased interest in automating security-critical decisions for the developer [38, 46].
+The use of a security type system for enforcing correctness is another case of cooperating with the developer to achieve better code quality and correctness guarantees [33].

-Sanitizer correctness: Balzarotti et al. show that custom sanitizer routines are often incorrectly implemented [3].
+Sanitizer correctness: Balzarotti et al. [3] show that custom sanitizer routines are often incorrectly implemented.
 Our concerns in this paper are complimentary to sanitizer correctness.
-The Cross-Site Scripting Cheat Sheet shows over two hundred examples of strings that exercise common corner cases of web sanitizers [30].
-The BEK project proposes a systematic domain-specific languages for writing and checking sanitizers [11, 38].
+The Cross-Site Scripting Cheat Sheet shows over two hundred examples of strings that exercise common corner cases of web sanitizers [34].
+The BEK project proposes a systematic domain-specific languages for writing and checking sanitizers [15, 45].

-Specification inference: Livshits et al. propose an approach to inferring information flow specifications (sources, sanitizers, and sinks) using factor graphs [19].
-Kremenek et al. [16] propose belief inference as a way to infer specifications for static analysis checkers.
-Vaughan et al. propose policy inference to discover correct declassification policies [37].
+Specification inference: Livshits et al. [23] propose an approach to inferring information flow specifications (sources, sanitizers, and sinks) using factor graphs.
+Kremenek et al. [21] propose belief inference as a way to infer specifications for static analysis checkers.
+Vaughan and Chong [44] propose policy inference to discover correct declassification policies.

 Graph algorithms: LCM and PRE: A range of graphtheoretical algorithms from compiler literature is relevant for our work.
-In particular, Knoop et al. [15] describe lazy code motion.
-Rüthing et al. describe a variant of it called sparse code motion [31].
-Partial redundancy elimination of PRE is described in Hosking et al. [12, 5].
+In particular, Knoop et al. [20] describe lazy code motion.
+Rüthing et al. describe a variant of it called sparse code motion [35].
+Partial redundancy elimination of PRE is described by Hosking et al. [16] and Briggs and Cooper [5].